tehciolo/blog/posts/kimchi.md

 things that are not.
 Last but not least, there's some nice [research](https://pubmed.ncbi.nlm.nih.gov/24456350/) on it.

-But Cosmin, why buy it when it's readily available basically "everywhere"?
+But Cosmin, why not buy it when it's readily available basically "everywhere"?
 Well, as a wise man once said, **"Everything tastes better when you make it from scratch"** ([Joshua Weissman](https://www.joshuaweissman.com/)).
 Actually, this recipe is ripped off from said Weissman, and adjusted here and there when it comes to quantities.